-In this article, I’ll describe what you need to know about Irritable Bowel Syndrome including common symptoms, diagnostic criteria, and ways IBS community members manage symptoms.
+In this article, we'll talk about what you need to know about irritable bowel syndrome including common symptoms, diagnostic criteria, and ways IBS community members manage symptoms.
 Be forewarned, you're about to get the scoop on poop!

-What Is IBS?
+What is IBS?

 Common IBS Symptoms

-More personal symptoms include abdominal bloating and distention, cramping, gas, constipation or diarrhea, a feeling of incomplete evacuation or urgency, and mucus in the stool.
-Both the severity and combination of symptoms are unique to each patient.
-One of the great mysteries of IBS is why asparagus gives me cramps, you diarrhea, and Bob can eat it by the bunch.
+More common symptoms include abdominal bloating and distention, cramping, gas, diarrhea or constipation, a feeling of incomplete evacuation, or urgency.
+Both the severity and combination of symptoms are unique to each person.

 Secondary GI Symptoms